LouisT/MetaInfo/README.md

     (trakt.tv)
         This API is massive and can return a lot of information.
 I need to rewrite parts of MetaInfo to support this.
         For now, extended summary for Movies and TV shows are supported.
+    (travis-ci.org)
+        There are many metadata methods this API supports, right now I've only done builds and jobs.
+I'm not at all sure when or if I'll ever add support for any of the other methods.
+        When using a shortcut, the ID must be passed as "builds/<number>" or "jobs/<number>".
+(Examples: builds/18234463, jobs/18234467)

 TODO:
 ------